 Dr. Herzstein joined the U.S. Preventive Services Task Force in January 2012.

-Dr. Nicholson has been a member of the U.S. Preventive Services Task Force since January 2009.
+Dr. Kemper joined the U.S. Preventive Services Task Force in January 2014.

 Douglas K. Owens, M.D., M.S.

 Douglas K. Owens, M.D., M.S., is associate director of the Center for Innovation to Implementation at the Department of Veterans Affairs (VA) Palo Alto Health Care System, Henry J. Kaiser, Jr., professor and director of the Center for Health Policy in the Freeman Spogli Institute for International Studies, and director of the Center for Primary Care and Outcomes Research in the School of Medicine at Stanford University.
 He is a general internist and senior investigator at the VA Palo Alto Health Care System.
 Dr. Owens is also a professor of medicine and of health research and policy at Stanford, and is a senior fellow at the Freeman Spogli Institute for International Studies.